-Basil: An Herb Lover's Guide By Thomas DeBaggio and Susan Belsinger glittering array of almost 50 individual basils, each with a color photograph and pertinent biographical and horticultural data, and morphology.
+Basil: An Herb Lover's Guide By Thomas DeBaggio and Susan Belsinger biographical and horticultural data, and morphology.
 The taste and aroma of each basil variety is detailed and information about the essential oils unique to each one is included.
 Cooks are likely to dip into the last chapter first where Susan sings her kitchen paean to the herb.
 Her three dozen recipes follow both tradition and inspiration and include a basil bloody mary, basil and cheddar biscuits, foolproof pesto, basil mashed potatoes, and lemon basil cream.
-144 page paperback. \$19.95
+144 page paperback. \$19.95.